Conrad Tao: Early life and career

 Tao was born in Urbana, Illinois to Sam Tao, an engineer, and Mingfang Ting, a research scientist.
 Both parents were born in China and earned doctorates from Princeton University.
 Hearing his older sister Connie's piano lessons, Tao began to play children's songs on the piano, by ear, at the age of 18 months.
 He gave his first piano recital at age 4.
 At age 8, he made his concerto debut with the Utah Chamber Music Festival Orchestra, performing Mozart's Piano Concerto in A major.
 At the age of 9, Tao moved with his family to New York City, and he began studying in the Juilliard School's Pre-College Division and at the Professional Children's School.
 He won the 2003 Walgreens National Concerto Competition as a violinist.
 In 2004, 2007 (live at Carnegie Hall) and 2011, Tao was featured on the PBS and NPR series From the Top as violinist, pianist and composer.

 Tao won eight consecutive ASCAP Morton Gould Young Composer Awards from 2004 to 2011.
 At age 10, his piano composition Silhouettes and Shadows won the BMI Carlos Surinach Prize.
 His first piano concerto, The Four Elements, was premiered in 2007 by the ProMusica Chamber Orchestra of Columbus, Ohio.
 In 2008, Tao was named a Davidson Fellow Laureate for his project, "Bridging Classical Music from the Past to the Future as Pianist and Composer".
-In reviewing a 2008 piano recital in Berkeley, where Tao gave the US premiere of his "Fantasy-Sonata", the San Francisco Chronicle wrote: "The four movements of the piece tumble forth in a way that supports its hybrid title, suggesting both a free flow of ideas and an overarching structural framework.
+In reviewing a 2008 piano recital in Berkeley, where Tao gave the U.S. premiere of his "Fantasy-Sonata", the San Francisco Chronicle wrote: "The four movements of the piece tumble forth in a way that supports its hybrid title, suggesting both a free flow of ideas and an overarching structural framework.
 There are melodies for the ear to grab onto – especially in the slow movement, set against rippling left-hand accompaniment – and Tao varies and subverts them with glee; the intermezzo, with its spidery octave figures, is a little gem of sardonic wit."
 Other early compositions include pieces for solo piano and chamber music such as Tao's 2009 piano trio.